cwendorf/EASI/docs/Functions/README.md

-## About the EASI Functions
+## About the EASI Package

-### Installation of the Primary Functions
+### Installation of the Functions

-This package is not currently on CRAN, but can be installed directly from this repository by pasting the following lines into R.
+The EASI package is not currently on CRAN, but can be installed directly from the GitHub repository by pasting the following lines into R.

 ``` r
 install.packages("devtools")